maxima-project-on-github/maxima-packages/robert-dodier/lexical_symbols/README.md

    is wrapped in an object, called a closure, comprising the lexical environment and the expression.

- * A closure is evaluated by evaluating its contained expression with the symbols in its contained environment bound to their current values.
+ * A closure is evaluated by evaluating its contained expression with the symbols in its contained environment bound to their current values. (*not implemented yet*)

  * A closure is simplified according to some rules specifically for closures.
   * closure([], expr) --> expr